BlueprintTechnologies/Blueprint-Databricks-Advertising-Spend-Optimization-Accelerator/README.md

 # Blueprint Accelerator: Advertising Spend Optimizer

 ## Overview
-The goal of this accelerator is to save weeks or months of development time for your data engineers and data scientists by providing a platform to Optimize Return on Advertising Spend (ROAS) leveraging Spark, Machine Leaning, and Databricks.
+The goal of this accelerator is to save weeks or months of development time for your data engineers and data scientists by providing a platform to optimize Return on Advertising Spend (ROAS) leveraging Spark, Machine Leaning, and Databricks.

 This accelerator uses the python optimization engine Coin|Or [PuLP](https://coin-or.github.io/pulp/) library to provide a business friendly optimization layer.
 This provides configurable objective functions that are aligned to Operations Research best practices.
 No mysterious black boxes.